How to Update Golden or Honey Oak Cabinets Without Paint!

 This blog post is ONLY about golden and honey oak!

-However, sometimes you don’t know which type of oak you have!
-Most flooring, cabinets, and trims are made with either white oak or red oak (red oak will have a pink undertone).
-From there, it’s about the stain that’s put on top, making it look like golden oak, red oak, honey oak, or something else entirely – it can change everything.
-As far as what most people ‘think’ golden oak is, the term covers a range of oak stain colors…
+Most flooring, cabinets, and some trims are made with white or red oak (red oak will have a pink undertone, although white can, too).
+From there, it’s about the stain on top, making it look like golden oak, red oak, honey oak, or something else entirely – stain can change everything.

 - rich and orange-toned